 What To Put Away After Labor Day

 I definitely do not keep all summer clothes on hand as fall approaches.
-It’s time to put away the pom-pom and tassel embellishments.
+So it’s time to put away the pom-pom and tassel embellishments.
 Also avoid wearing bright colors, white sandals and pastels after Labor Day.
 Instead stick to summer neutrals such a white, beige and blue and work in some of the rich textures and colors suggested above.

 Thanks for stopping by!